How to Decorate Your Flat The Minimalist Way

 Clutter is not just limited to your storage units and shelves; even flat surfaces are breeding grounds for clutter.
 All the things piling up on your surfaces will soon make you feel like they own your space and you are the visitor.

 To effectively spruce up your flat, start first by clearing your cluttered areas.
 You want your home to free up some spaces so you can focus more on your focal points.
 Group your items based on what needs to be eliminated, what you need to keep, and what you want to donate.
 This is probably the most challenging part of transforming your space, but it is definitely worth it to freshen up your home.

 Choose a Neutral Colour Palette

 To create a clean and spacious home, neutral and calm colours are important.
 Garlic Clove by PPG, Pewter by Benjamin Moore, and Pale Powder by Farrow and Ball are some of our favourite neutral bases.
 Paean Black by Farrow and Ball, Neutral Mauve, Tan, Beige, Green, Smoky Blue, and Grey are excellent additions to the scheme.
 These colours go well with myriads of furniture and decorations.
 If you want to infuse elegant aesthetics with the "less is more" approach, neutral colour combinations will help you achieve your design goals.

 Do not be afraid to incorporate darker tones into your furniture and accent pieces to add depth and interest to your design.

 Use the Power of Your Furniture

 Minimalist approach might be cold and bland if you do not know how to combine the right things and focus on the strengths of your design.
-When you enter a minimalist room, the first thing that catches your eye should be your focal point.
-To effectively highlight this, choose the pieces of furniture that can blend into your neutral palette but still stand out from the rest.
+When you enter a minimalist room, your focal point should be the first thing that catches your eye.
+To highlight this effectively, choose the pieces of furniture that can blend into your neutral palette but still stand out from the rest.